elastic/ansible-elasticsearch/README.md

 * ```es_max_map_count``` maximum number of VMA (Virtual Memory Areas) a process can own.
 Defaults to 262144.
 * ```es_max_open_files``` the maximum file descriptor number that can be opened by this process.
 Defaults to 65536.

 Earlier examples illustrate the installation of plugins using `es_plugins`.
 For officially supported plugins no version or source delimiter is required.
 The plugin script will determine the appropriate plugin version based on the target Elasticsearch version.
-For community based plugins include the full path e.g. "lmenezes/elasticsearch-kopf" and the appropriate version for the target version of Elasticsearch.
-This approach should NOT be used for X-Pack related plugins e.g. Security.
+For community based plugins include the full url.
+This approach should NOT be used for the X-Pack plugin.
 See X-Pack below for details here.

 If installing Monitoring or Alerting, ensure the license plugin is also specified.
 Security configuration is currently not supported but planned for later versions.